We can rebuild him. We have the technology…(The Six-Million-Dollar Man)

 Wear: To check for worn bearings, take the wheel out of the frame, hold the wheel by the dust seal (the first thing the skewer goes through) with your fingertips, and spin the wheel.
 Feel for any grinding, resistance, or unevenness at all.
 There should be none.
 If you feel anything, take the wheel to your LBS for a consultation and possible bearing replacement.
 Modern bearings are sealed and can’t be serviced—they’re just replaced.

 Servicing Bottom Brackets

 I suggest you have your BB taken apart and cleaned once a year, because a) the BB is a crucial factor in how well your bike pedals, b) it’s down there close to the road, where the dirt is, c) it’s where water that gets into your frame collects, and d) BB problems are rarely obvious.
 Servicing a BB takes some proprietary tools, so most riders have their shop do it for them.
 As with most servicing, it makes sense to do it in the spring, when the bad weather is past.
-You can do a rudimentary BB check by putting the bike in a stand, removing the chain from the chainring, and rotating the crankarm, listening and feeling for anything—noise, hesitation, roughness, grinding.
-Anything other than perfectly smooth silence needs attention.
+You can do a rudimentary BB check by putting the bike in a stand, removing the chain from the chainring, and rotating the crankarm, listening and feeling for anything—noise, hesitation, roughness, grinding, sideways play.
+Anything other than perfectly smooth, firm silence needs attention.

 If you hear a creaking or clicking when you pedal, especially under a hard effort (as in steep climbing), and the noise doesn’t come from an obvious place, suspect the bottom bracket.